 Just Before The Holidays in NYC

-Every once in awhile I like to walk around NYC for no particular reason other than to take it in and today was one of those days.
-I had some time to kill before heading to a live interview with NPR (yeah, it was one of those awesome kind of days), so I decided that I would enjoy the cool breeze, the sculptures, and a long walk from 34th St to Columbus Circle (59th Street).
+Every once in awhile I like to walk around NYC for no particular reason other than to take it in and today was one of those days, so I decided that I would enjoy the cool breeze, the sculptures, and a long walk from 34th St to Columbus Circle (59th Street).

 Making my way uptown the streets were windy and a bit chilly.
 Instead of walking through the busier avenues, I decided to avoid the crowds by walking through the recently developed 6 1/2 Avenue.
 Have you heard of it?
 It’s pretty fun.
 It runs from 51st and 57th streets, through a series of opened and enclosed walk ways.
 It lies between 6th and 7th avenues, and I love it because it also offers plenty of options to stop in for eating or grabbing a warm drink, not to mention, it’s off the beaten path allowing you to cross through quickly and maybe even meet a few friendly workers along the way, as I did.